giulioz/SunMeasure/README.md

 # SunMeasure
-Firmware for a sun follower/temp logger
+Firmware for a sun follower/temp logger (Arduino)